Thursday, October 7, 2010

 It is nearly universal in Armstrongism to believe that keeping the Old Covenant law, most especially the Ten Commandments, is how one loves God.
 I disagree.

 All of these verses (JON.
 14: 15, 21; 15: 10; I COR.
 7: 19; I JON.
 2: 3-4; 3: 22, 24; 5: 2-3; REV. 12: 17; 14: 12) mention keeping "commandments".
-Let's not be so sloppy as to see the word "commandments" and immediately assume it can only mean the Ten Commandments.
+Let's not be so sloppy as to see the English word "commandments" and immediately assume it can only mean the Ten Commandments.
 If you look up the Greek, there is nothing to indicate that the word "commandments" is in reference to the Ten Commandments specifically.
+It's a different word.
 In other verses you might see the English word "commands" for example.
 What does this mean?
 It means that, to put it in my own words, if you love Jesus, keep the things He commands you to keep.
 Don't let the English translation throw you off track.

-Even if it did mean Ten Commandments, that still has nothing to do with the other partial-laws HWA taught, like meats.
+Even if it did mean Ten Commandments, which it does not, that still has nothing to do with the other partial-laws being taught, like meats.
 But I digress.
+These verses cannot be referring to the laws of the abolished Old Covenant.
+Therefore, again, the things Jesus has commanded us cannot be the Old Covenant law.
+The whole evidence simply will not support that conclusion.

 We have already more than demonstrated that the Ten Commandments are the foundation of the Old Covenant, and that Covenant is completely and utterly destroyed.
 Now think logically about this - if keeping the Old Covenant laws specifically are how we express love to Jesus, then the Old Covenant cannot be gone, can it?
-And thus we have caused a huge problem by our interpretation.
+And thus we have caused a huge problem by our demanding two covenants at once.
 We've actually undone the New Covenant and made Jesus' death of no effect.
-These verses cannot be referring to the laws of the abolished Old Covenant.
-Therefore, again, the things Jesus has commanded us cannot be the Ten Commandments.
-The whole evidence simply will not support that conclusion.
+Some people realize this and make all forms of excuses, like I mentioned earlier where one group says the New Covenant won't take effect until the Second Coming.
+Where is that plainly stated??
+Nowhere.

 A BETTER UNDERSTANDING